aturner-epcc/green-software-hpc/episodes/measurement.md

 -->

-We now describe a methodology (the HPC Carbon Intensity specification, HPC-CI) to calculate your emissions from HPC use and to encourage action towards eliminating emissions.

-It is not a replacement for the GHG protocol, but an additional metric that helps HPC users understand how their HPC use can be measured in terms of carbon emissions so they can make more informed decisions.
-While the GHG protocol calculates the **total emissions**, the HPC-CI is about calculating the **rate of emissions**.
-In automotive terms, HPC-CI is more like a miles per gallon measurement and the GHG protocol is more like the total carbon footprint of a car manufacturer and all their cars they produce every year.

-Instead of bucketing the carbon emissions of HPC use into scopes 1-3, it buckets them into **operational emissions** (carbon emissions from the electricity required for your HPC use) and **embodied emissions** (carbon emissions from the physical HPC resources).

-An important thing to note is that it is not possible to reduce your HPC-CI rate by purchasing offsets in the form of neutralisations, compensations, or by offsetting electricity in the form of renewable energy credits.
-This means that HPC services or use that makes no efforts toward reducing its emissions but spends money on carbon credits cannot reduce their HPC-CI rate.

-Offsets are an essential component of any climate strategy; however, offsets are not eliminations and therefore are not included in the HPC-CI metric.

-If you make your HPC use more **energy efficient, hardware efficient**, or **carbon aware**, your HPC-CI rate will decrease.
-The only way to reduce your rate is to invest time or resources into one of those three principles.
-As such, adopting the HPC-CI metric for your HPC use, will drive investment into one of the three pillars of green HPC use.

-### The HPC-CI equation

-The equation to calculate an HPC-CI rate is simple.
+Quantifying your emissions (and generating an emissions rate for your work as described below) are critical steps on the path to reducing and potentially eliminating emissions from your use of HPC systems.
+The formula for calculating your emissions from use of HPC systems (`HPC-E`) is straightforward:

 ```
-HPC-CI = [(E * I)] + [M per R]
+HPC-E = (E * I) + M
 ```

-`E` = Energy consumed by HPC use (in kWh)
+- `E` = Energy consumed by HPC use (in kWh)
-`I` = Location-based marginal carbon intensity (in kgCO2/kWh) `R` = Resource measure (e.g. nodeh, coreh, GPUh)
+- `I` = Location-based marginal carbon intensity (in kgCO2/kWh)
-`M per R` = Embodied emissions rate per resource measure (e.g. in kgCO2e/nodeh)
+- `M` = Embodied emissions

-This yields an emissions rate in carbon emissions per resource measure (`C per R`), e.g. kgCO2e/nodeh.

-## How to calculate your HPC-CI score

-Follow these steps to calculate your HPC-CI score.
 You can calculate this on a per job basis or for a larger grouping of HPC use - even for a full lifetime of an HPC service.

+Instead of bucketing the carbon emissions of HPC use into scopes 1-3, it buckets them into **operational emissions** (carbon emissions from the electricity required for your HPC use, represented by `E * I`) and **embodied emissions** (carbon emissions from the physical HPC resources, represented by `M`).

+Follow these steps to calculate your HPC emissions.

 1. Gather your energy use - this can be measured or estimated and is often a combination of measured and estimated data
 2. Determine the carbon intensity at the location of the HPC system you are using
-3. Determine the embodied emissions rate for the HPC system you are using - this may be provided by the HPC service or can be estimated
+3. Determine the embodied emissions associated with your use of HPC
-4. Calculate your HPC-CI rate
+4. Compute your total HPC emissions

 ### 1. Gather energy use